Literacy services volunteer

 Literacy Services helps people develop their literacy, numeracy, speaking and listening skills.
-Sunshine Coast Libraries offers free training courses for Literacy Volunteers to support delivery of the program.

 Literacy Volunteer duties include: